StackStorm/st2docs/docs/source/rbac.rst

 ~~~~~~~~~~~~~

 A newly created user has no assigned permissions.
 Each permission must be explicitly assigned to a user.
 To assign
-permission grants StackStorm requires creation of a role and then associating this role with a user.
+permission grants |st2| requires creation of a role and then associating this role with a user.
 In this case we are trying to create a pack owner role.

 Lets first make sure there is a pack `x` we can use to experiment.